Advanced Networking (ANET)

 Lectures

-Each lecture covers three papers.
-An introductory paper to give you a basic understanding of a particular topic, followed by two advanced papers that explore the topic in more depth.
-We test your understanding of the introductory papers through a closed book multiple-choice test that you will need to make in class.
-You’ll first take the test individually, and then the same test again in a group with 2-3 of your fellow students.
-The purpose of the group test is to enable you to learn from your peers by discussing the questions of the test with them.
+An introductory paper gives you a basic understanding of the topic of the lecture, such as inter-domain routing security.
+We test your understanding of an introductory paper through a closed book, individual multiple-choice test that you will need to make in class.
+You’ll make the same test again in a group with 2-3 of your fellow students, enabling you to learn from your peers by discussing the questions of the test with them.
+So, in total you’ll need to make 8 individual tests and 8 group tests.

-We test your understanding of one of the course’s advanced papers by asking you to write a review about it in the form of a blog and present it in class.
-We’ll publish the best blog on the ANET website, of course only with the author’s explicit consent.
-We won’t publish the other blogs.
-Please check the Assessment section and the section deliverable #2 (blog) for more details.
+An advanced paper explores the topic of the lecture in more depth.
+We test your understanding of one of these advanced papers by asking you to write a review about it in the form of a blog and present it in class.
+Please check the Assessment section and the section deliverable #2 (blog) for more on details on writing the blog.

 Schedule

 Table 1 shows the schedule of ANET.
-The regular lectures (Rx) usually take place on Wednesdays, the P4 lab sessions (Lx) and guest lectures (Gx) on Mondays.
-Note that there may be exceptions (e.g., depending on the availability of guest lecturers and your teaching team), so make sure to regularly check the Time Tables site regularly: https://rooster.utwente.nl/.
+The regular lectures (Rx) usually take place on Fridays and the P4 lab sessions (Lx) on Mondays.
+The days of the guest lectures (Gx) vary, depending on the availability of the guest lecturer.

 No. Date Room Topic